 4.2.1.1.
 These specifications shall apply only to white, red or amber retro-reflective devices

 4.2.1.2.
-For testing the colour of the retro-reflective device, the device shall be illuminated by CIE Standard Illuminant A, with an angle of divergence of 1/3° and an illumination angle of 1= 2= 0 degree, or, if this produces a colourless surface reflection, an angle 1 = +/- 5 degrees, 2 = 0°, the trichromatic coordinates of the reflected luminous intensity must be within the limits according to the specifications in paragraph 2.30. of UN Regulation No. 48.
+For testing the colour of the retro-reflective device, the device shall be illuminated by CIE Standard Illuminant A, with an angle of divergence of 1/3° and an illumination angle of 1= 2= 0 degree, or, if this produces a colourless surface reflection, an angle 1 = ± 5 degrees, 2 = 0°, the trichromatic coordinates of the reflected luminous intensity must be within the limits according to the specifications in paragraph 2.30. of UN Regulation No. 48.

 4.2.1.3.
 White retro-reflective devices must not produce a selective reflection, that is to say, the trichromatic coordinates "x" and "y" of Standard Illuminant "A" used to illuminate the retro-reflective device must not undergo a change of more than 0.01 after reflection by the retro-reflective device.